jamesmehorter/device-theme-switcher/readme.txt

 == Changelog ==

+= Version 2.9.0 - Released 2014 Hopefully?!? =
+* IMPROVRMENT - Rewrites/Modifications throughout the plugin code to improve overall stability, maintainability, and adherance to WordPress Coding Standards.
+* IMPROVEMENT - Rewrote the updating routine to be far more stable, logical, and to allow 3 digit version numbers (ex: 2.9.0).
+* FIX - Corrected an issue reported by QStudio (https://wordpress.org/support/topic/small-bug-in-28?replies=2#post-6238900) whereby the plugin update routine would fail and run on each page load.
+Ouch.
+Thanks QStudio!

 = Version 2.8 - Released 5/18/2014 =
-* FIX - Removed an empty space (whitespace) preceding <?php which caused numerous issues for people by PHP throwing PHP Warning: Cannot modify header information - headers already sent by (output started at /my-home/wp-content/plugins/device-theme-switcher/inc/class.switcher.php:1) in /my-home/wp-content/plugins/device-theme-switcher/inc/class.switcher.php on line 176 -- thanks @jontroth
+* FIX - Removed an empty space (whitespace) preceding <?php which caused numerous issues for people by PHP throwing PHP Warning: Cannot modify header information - headers already sent by (output started at /my-home/wp-content/plugins/device-theme-switcher/inc/class.switcher.php:1) in /my-home/wp-content/plugins/device-theme-switcher/inc/class.switcher.php on line 176 -- thanks @jontroth!

 = Version 2.7 - Released 05/11/2014 =
 * IMPROVEMENT - Ensure the ?theme= GET variables added to each link via DTS_Switcher::build_html_link() preserve the existing GET variables already in place.